gaopinghuang0/gaopinghuang0.github.io/_Rmd/2017-10-23-support-RMarkdown.Rmd

 Blogging with Jekyll and Markdown is good.
 Blogging with Jekyll and R Markdown is even better.

 Based on the following two posts, I figured out how to support R Markdown using knitr.
 The basic idea is to use knitr to convert R Markdown files to Jekyll friendly markdown files.

 1. [Blogging with Jekyll and R Markdown using knitr](http://brooksandrew.github.io/simpleblog/articles/blogging-with-r-markdown-and-jekyll-using-knitr/) by Andrew
 2. [Publishing R Markdown using Jekyll](https://chepec.se/2014/07/16/knitr-jekyll) by chepec

 The first blog is adapted from the second blog, so their basic idea is the same.
 Based on their idea, I made some minor changes - all the credit goes to them.

+Also, I added some extra features such as auto-rerun bash script whenever we make changes to an R Markdown file, even on Windows.

 ## Use R script to call knitr
 Here are the steps: